ssbc/ssb-meta-feeds-spec/README.md

 of the feed together with the contents of the feed.

-A meta feed is mainly meant to be used on a single device and is a special kind of feed that only contains references and maintains metadata about other feeds.
+A meta feed is mainly meant to be used on a single device and is a special kind of feed that only contains references to and maintains metadata about other feeds.
 As such it also has its own keypair that defines its identity.
 Naturally a meta feed can also reference other meta feeds and thus can be used to build a tree.
 The current state of